d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ## Compilation

-:begin_tab:`mxnet`
+:begin_tab:`mxnet, tensorflow`
 The avid reader might start to worry about the efficiency of some of these operations.
 After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high performance deep learning library.
 The problems of Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
 In the context of deep learning, we worry that our extremely fast GPU(s) might have to wait until a puny CPU runs Python code before it gets another job to run.
 The best way to speed up Python is by avoiding it altogether.
 One way that Gluon does this by allowing for Hybridization (:numref:`sec_hybridize`).
 Here, the Python interpreter executes a Block the first time it is invoked.
 The Gluon runtime records what is happening and the next time around it short-circuits calls to Python.
 This can accelerate things considerably in some cases but care needs to be taken when control flow (as above) leads down different branches on different passes through the net.
 We recommend that the interested reader check out the hybridization section (:numref:`sec_hybridize`) to learn about compilation after finishing the current chapter.
 :end_tab: